ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 Make sure you are connected to the Ethereum mainnet network.

 ## 4. Specify the amount and move the funds.
-Review the amount that you will get in return on the layer 2 network.
+Review the amount that you will get in return on the layer 2 network and the fees to avoid unpleasant surprises.

 ## 5. Confirm the transaction in your wallet.
 You will have to pay a fee in form of ETH for processing the transaction.

 ## 6. Wait for your funds to be moved.
-This process should not take more than a few minutes.
+This process should not take more than a 10-20 minutes.

 ## 7. Add the selected layer 2 network to your wallet.
 You can use [chainlist.org](http://chainlist.org) to find the network details.
 Once the network is added and transaction finished, you should see the tokens in your wallet.